jreturn0/Impetus/README.md

 # Impetus
 Engine/Framework made with C++/Vulkan

+#### Description/History
+Made originally as a capstone project.
+Currently rewriting much of the architecture

 ###### Note
 vcpkg and the vulkan sdk are needed to run/build the project
 # Tech